8 BEST Bird Feeders to Attract Cardinals (2025)

 Here is a video clip of my bird feeding station.
 You can see a cardinal feeding from the tray of the tube feeder in the back.

-Northern Cardinals enjoy landing and finding all the sunflower seeds that have spilled from the feeding ports above.
-Whenever I fill up this tube feeder, I typically throw a handful of food directly on the tray so my cardinals have something to eat immediately.
+Northern Cardinals enjoy landing and finding all the sunflower seeds spilled from the feeding ports above.

+Whenever I fill up this tube feeder, I throw a handful of food directly on the tray so my cardinals have something to eat immediately.
 Between the six feeding ports and attached tray, this feeder is not only great for cardinals but, in general, is one of my favorite bird feeders and attracts a wide variety of species.

 Highly recommended!